Linear Circuit Analysis

 Fig. 2.
 Curents and potentials in ideal OpAmp.

-How to use nodal analysis
+Using nodal analysis

 A. Write the voltage constrained equations for each voltage source (one equation per source).
-Also, add one voltage constrined equation for each OpAmp, which we impose the potential of the positive input terminal equals the potential of the negative terminal.
+Also, add a voltage constrained equation for each OpAmp, by writting that the potential of the positive input terminal equals the potential of the negative terminal, $v_{+}=v_{-}$ (which is the infinite gain condition).

 B. Write one equation for each control variable.